Sometimes being eco-friendly can mean spending more money on items than we’d like to.

 Winter clothes and accessories - coats, gloves, scarves and socks

 As we've shown, it doesn't demand a significant change in your lifestyle nor is it costly to be eco-friendly.

-By reducing waste and consumption, we can significantly help save our planet for the eminent threat of climate change and save more money to meet our financial goals at the same time.
+By reducing waste and consumption, we can significantly help save our planet for the imminent threat of climate change and save more money to meet our financial goals at the same time.

-For more money savings tips, check out our article on
+For more money-saving tips, check out our article on

 Out of the 10 ways to save money and the environment, which one have you found to be most useful?
 We'd love to hear them in the comment section below!